I remember us speaking when you returned,

 Deft words did probe my heart as if to find

-Perhaps an ember left in ashes grey,
+Perhaps some ember left in ashes grey—

 A little spark or glow love left behind,

-Puffery was wasted, the hearth stayed cold;
+Puffery was wasted, the hearth stayed cold—

-Stone cold, without a glim of hope afore,
+Stone cold, without a glim of hope afore;

 And where once smarm could rattle dying coals

-Into a raging pyre; now here no more.
+Into a raging pyre, now here no more.

 This love, black cinders where no Phoenix lives: